 Instead, choose open conversation about your differences and maybe you will be able to find some common ground.
 This is an essential part of working with IT outsourcing companies.

-Intercultural communication in IT outsourcing companies – Conclusion
+5. Final thoughts on Intercultural communication in IT outsourcing companies

 To sum up, always remember to examine the cultural background of your client or teammate.
 Try to focus on cultural prototypes rather than stereotypes, do not assign value to what you learn about other cultures.
 And of course, find a balance between adhering to the communication style of others and your own comfort and authenticity.
 So there you go!
 A short guide on how to effectively approach communication in cross-cultural outsourcing companies.